luizrl/luizerl/README.md

 My name is Luiz Eduardo (@luizerl) and I'm...
 - 🤖 a Mechatronic Engineer student.
 - 👨‍💻 learning new skills like JS and Python.
-- 💻 interested in Web Devlopment.
+- 💻 interested in Web Development.
 - 🖐 looking to colaborate with Open Source projects.
-- 🎯 My goals to this year is learn more and create more!
+- 🎯 My goals to this year is to learn more and create more!

 ### Want to contact me?
 - 📫 How to reach me: luizerl@hotmail.com